arcsidian/XivVoices/README.md

 # Status

 **The plugin has ceased further development due to personal reasons.
 Thank you everyone for your support.
 I am proud of what has been achieved: 200,000 lines voiced, 8,300 NPCs covered, and 334 unique voices.
-This plugin is still usable as of 7.05, it has covered nearly the entirety of the game up to Endwalker, and most of Dawntrail.
-You are welcome to fork this project and continue its development, and you can DM me on Discord if you need help cloning the current voices I created if you plan on making new voice lines.**
+This plugin is still usable as of 7.05, it has covered nearly the entirety of the game up to Endwalker, and most of Dawntrail.**

 # Xiv Voices